skodmy/arch-linux-system-upgrade-daemon/README.md

 	systemctl stop system-upgrade-daemon

-Then for uninstalling run uninstall.sh with root privileges.

 If you earlier have enabled service then you need to run:

 	systemctl disable system-upgrade-daemon

+At last, for uninstalling run:

+	sudo ./uninstall.sh

 ## Future prospects
 This software will packaged and uploaded to one of Arch Linux repositories for managing it easily with pacman.